chocolatey/docs/input/en-us/central-management/index.md

 This provides an overview on Chocolatey Central Management (CCM).
 It provides both setup and use of CCM.

-## CCM Components
+## Chocolatey Central Management Components

-The following are all of the Chocolatey components required for Central Management to work.
+The following are all of the Chocolatey components required for Chocolatey Central Management to work.

 * Chocolatey CLI (`chocolatey` package)
 * Chocolatey for Business (C4B) Edition.